revloc02/dndMarkdown/colver-5e-homebrew.md

 \pagebreak

 # Character Creation

 ## Character Additions

-During the process of creating your character here are some additional items to do.
+When creating your character, include the following additions alongside the standard process.

 ### Select an Additional Feat

-Adventurers are exceptional specimens, and they have the talent to prove it.
-All characters may select one additional feat at first level.
+Adventurers are exceptional individuals, and their talents reflect that.
+All characters may select one additional feat at 1st level.

-### Advantage on HP rolls
+### Double Advantage on HP Rolls

-Whenever you go up a level and are rolling for HPs, roll with advantage with your DM.
-(Depending on your results the DM may choose to give you another additional reroll.)
+Whenever you level up and roll for hit points, roll 3 Hit Dice and take the highest score.
+Depending on the results, the DM may offer an additional reroll.

 \columnbreak

 ### Optional: Ancestry

-Players may choose an Ancestry for their characters.
-Functionally, this is almost identical to choosing a Race, with the distinction being largely conceptual.
+Players may choose an Ancestry for their character.
+Functionally this is almost identical to choosing a Race, but the distinction is conceptual rather than mechanical.

-By choosing an ancestry, you are not determining your parentage, but what racial, cultural and societal forces shaped you.
-A human raised by Dwarves may claim Dwarven ancestry, and a half-elf may choose to take Human, Elf, or Half-Elf ancestry, depending on what forces shaped them into the person they became.
+Choosing an Ancestry means selecting the racial, cultural, and societal forces that shaped your character — not necessarily their parentage.
+A human raised by dwarves may claim Dwarven ancestry.
+A half-elf might choose Human, Elf, or Half-Elf ancestry depending on what influences defined who they became.

-***Ability Score Increases.*** As a result of this more flexible approach to race, all racial Ability Score Increases may be distributed to ability scores of your choice.
-For example, choosing a Half-Orc ancestry allows you to increase one ability score of your choice by 2, and one ability score by 1.
-These must be different ability scores.
+***Ability Score Increases.*** As a result of this flexible approach, all racial Ability Score Increases may be distributed to ability scores of your choice.
+For example, choosing a Half-Orc ancestry lets you increase one ability score by 2 and a different ability score by 1.

 <img src='https://www.gmbinder.com/images/NfOj7S5.jpg' style='position:absolute;bottom:0px;right:48px;width:720px; mix-blend-mode:multiply;filter:brightness(110%)saturate(130%);transform:rotate(0deg)scaleX(-1.07)scaleY(1);' />